Deploying a Cloud-Based Text Extraction App with One Ansible Command

 • Integration with Ansible: Terraform scripts are invoked within the Ansible playbook, automating the provisioning of necessary resources like VMs, networking settings, and data storage.

-Passing the User for SSH Keys: Including the user in the Terraform configuration was crucial for adding SSH keys to the VMs, allowing Ansible to access these instances.
+Passing the User for SSH Keys: The user has to be part of the Terraform configuration so the SSH keys land on the VMs and Ansible can access the instances.

 playbook.yml